AndersDeath/diary2/000-current.md

 # 17 Februar - Samstag - Berlin - 515 Tag der Einwanderung

 Today was the standard Saturday.
 We were walking a lot and had fun toda.
+Firstly we went to Bauhaus archive just for looking at construction.